lukarh/Discord-Bot/README.md

 1.1.1 - Implemented a way for the user to claim their payouts on bets.
 Fixed bugs with bet inputs and gameStatus not registering correctly.

+1.2.0 - Introduced new commands: /process-bets, /current-bets, as well as few other admin commands in case bugs arise that messes up command functionalities.
+Also fixed bugs related to gameStatus not being read correctly which broke a ton of commands

+## Bug List
+- To Fix: updateGameMessage, needs to handle multiple message for multiple games

 ## Available Local Scripts

 In the project directory, you can run: